 How you nourish your body is critical.
 When your diet consists of mostly complex carbohydrates, protein, and healthy fats (there is absolutely room for treats too, we don’t do depravation here) your body thrives and you have the energy you need to fuel your busy life.
 Depriving yourself of food, or relying on junk puts unnecessary stress on your body, making it work harder than it should to get through the day.

 Overcoming negative self-talk is hard, and to be honest I don’t have the answer on how to completely rid yourself of it.
 Instead of trying to turn off negative thoughts, try to surround yourself with as many positive words as possible.
 Is the music you are listening to full of positive, inspiring lyrics?
 Do you have positive affirmations written in your space where you can see them?
 Instead of just asking your partner how their day was, instead ask, “What was the highlight of your day today?”
 Surrounding yourself with positive words, even if they aren’t your own can make all the difference in how you begin to talk to yourself.

 [Tweet “10 Ways to Practice Self-Love”]

 Strut your stuff.

-YAS girl.
-Work it.
-Even if you aren’t a fan of walking around with all-fake-everything, taking a few extra minutes to make yourself feel fierce can make all the difference in how you feel.
-If that means putting a little extra thought into your outfit, styling your hair your favorite way or making sure your brows are fleeked to perfection, do those little things that make you feel amazing and strut.
+Even if you aren’t a fan of being done-up at all times, taking a few extra minutes to feel a little more put together can make a huge difference.
+If that means putting a little extra thought into your outfit, styling your hair your favorite way, or making sure your brows are filled in to perfection, do those little things that make you feel amazing.